Full-service community schools in the United States: Federal legislation

-Community Schools and its Impact on Children in Poverty
+Community schools and impact on children in poverty

 Students in the United States come to school with different circumstances at home and in their community.
 In Parsing the Achievement Gap, Barton and Coley identify eight factors before and beyond school that influence the achievement gap, including: frequently changing schools; low birth weight, environmental damage (e.g., exposure to lead or mercury); hunger and nutrition, talking and reading to babies and young children; excessive television watching; parent-pupil ration; and summer achievement gain/loss.
 Many students will leave school with unequal skills and abilities.
 Children differ on how ready they are to fully engage in school every day.
 These differences are strongly influenced by their social class.
 Differences in social classes will result in differences in childrearing and children's health.
 Children in lower-income households: have poorer health; suffer from undiagnosed vision problems; lack adequate dental care; have poor nutrition; are more likely to develop asthma; and are more likely to be born premature or with low birth weights.
 In order to raise student academic achievement, lower-class children must live in better social and economic conditions.
 Pedro Noguera agrees that schools cannot be the only vehicle to help eradicate this poverty.

 And schools alone - not even the very best schools - cannot erase the effects of poverty.
 In recent years, policymakers have focused on how to achieve higher test scores without addressing the influence of poverty.
 The results have mostly been discouraging.
 U.S. Education Secretary Arne Duncan claims that thousands of schools across America are chronically underperforming; in New York, Mayor Bloomberg and Schools Chancellor Joel Klein have shut down more than 100 schools in eight years.
 Inevitably, the struggling schools serve the poorest children and experience the greatest challenges.
 It will take more than pressure and tough talk to improve these schools.

 Traditional public schools may not have the capacity to address all of the challenges and barriers that face children living in poverty or in low-income households.
 Through its partnerships, community schools can address a wider range of the issues facing these children and families.

-The Need for Community Schools
+The need for community schools

 Dryfoos and Maguire (2002) propose that children in different communities face significant barriers to learning that schools cannot overcome alone.
 They argue that FSCSs can help overcome many of those barriers in the following ways: